bxparks/tzplus/README.md

 This repository contains data files which extend the functionality of the data files of the [IANA TZDB](https://github.com/eggert/tz) timezone database.

-The main product of this project is the generation and maintenance of the [country_timezone.txt](data/country_timezones.txt) file which contains ~480 *significant* IANA timezones (out of a total of ~600 timezones in the raw TZDB) organized into their respective ISO 3166 countries.
-The goal of the project is to ensure that every ISO country has at least one timezone.
+The main purpose of this project is the generation and maintenance of the [country_timezone.txt](data/country_timezones.txt) file which contains ~480 *significant* IANA timezones (out of a total of ~600 timezones in the raw TZDB files) organized into their respective ISO 3166 countries.
+The goal is to ensure that every ISO country has at least one timezone.
 This allows the user-interface to present timezones in a nested hierarchy of continent/region, country, and city.

-This project is intended for user-interfaces in microcontrollers with limited memory, small displays, and restricted input devices.
+The `country_timezones.txt` data is intended to be useful for user-interfaces running on microcontrollers with limited memory, small displays, and restricted input devices.
 These microcontrollers do not support a POSIX-compatible libc library.
 They will use much smaller alternative timezones libraries such as [AceTime](https://github.com/bxparks/AceTime) for Arduino.

+**Legal Disclaimer**: This project is not related to the TZDB project, the IANA organization, or any other government or quasi-government agency.
+A timezone may be assigned to the wrong ISO country due to a typo or a clerical error.
+Please submit a bug report.
+In a few rare cases, a subjective judgement call was made.
+If you disagree with the result, you may try to convince the maintainer of this project to make changes.
+If you are unsuccessful, you have the option to fork this database and make the changes yourself.
+This project and its data are published into the public domain.

 **Version**: 0.0 (2023-05-03, TZDB 2023c)